RollerCoaster Tycoon World: Release

 Atari had decided that its theme park game, RollerCoaster Tycoon World, would be launched into Early Access on 30 March, instead of going with a full release.
 The early access release was met with negative reviews, mostly complaining about the poor graphics, coaster builder, lack of detail, and ride animations.
-In November 2016, Atari announced that the game would be released on November 16, 2016, one day before Planet Coaster's release.
+In November 2016, Atari announced that the game would be released on November 16, 2016, one day before the release of Planet Coaster, a spiritual successor to RollerCoaster Tycoon 3 developed and published by the same studio that made the latter, Frontier Developments.

 The game was available for both standard and deluxe editions.
 The deluxe edition contained two additional maps, terrain texture additions, a digital art book, a gold park entrance, and the panda mascot from the previous games.

 Reception

 Pre-release

 A trailer released by Atari containing gameplay of RollerCoaster Tycoon World was received poorly by critics and fans.
 Some critics noted that the game appears graphically worse than 2004's RollerCoaster Tycoon 3 and that it "looks little better than a basic mobile game."
 Atari later issued a statement that the game was still in "pre-alpha" stages, and that the graphics were not yet coded to their full resolution and would also receive a major overhaul when the game's engine is upgraded from Unity 4.6 to Unity 5.0.
 They also promised that the new visuals would be of higher definition and higher level of realism.